 In connection with the Original Merger Agreement, Great Plains Energy entered into a commitment letter for a 364-day senior unsecured bridge term loan facility, originally for an aggregate principal amount of \$8.017 billion to support the anticipated transaction and provide flexibility for the timing of long-term financing.
-The aggregate principal amount of the facility was reduced most recently in connection with the March 2017 Great Plains Energy senior note issuance and as of June 30, 2017, the available aggregate principal amount of the facility was \$864.5 million.
-The expiration date of the facility was extended to November 30, 2017 in the second quarter of 2017 but the remaining commitment was terminated on July 11, 2017 in connection with the Amended Merger Agreement.
+Following Great Plains Energy's completed acquisition financings, the aggregate principal amount of the facility was subsequently reduced to \$864.5 million and the expiration date of the facility was extended to November 30, 2017.
+The remaining commitment of \$864.5 million was terminated in July 2017 in connection with the Amended Merger Agreement.

-10. LONG-TERM DEBT
+11. LONG-TERM DEBT